“Do I believe in God? Do I believe in me?”

-My own vinyl copy of the album, missing the shower poster.
+My original vinyl copy of the album, missing the shower poster, which I now have thanks to the re-issue.
 I also have the 12″ release of “Let’s Work” that features the extended dance remix and “Gotta Stop” on the B-side.
-Also pictured are my US 7″ singles for “Controversy”, “Do Me Baby” and “Let’s Work”.
+Also pictured are my US 7″ singles for “Controversy,” “Do Me, Baby,” and “Let’s Work.”

-Like many of Prince’s pre-“1999” works, I didn’t hear “Controversy” until the 90s after the release of the Hits collection reignited my interest in his back catalogue.
-Once I finally heard the entire album, I was a little underwhelmed but I have warmed up to the album tremendously in the 20+ years since.
+Like many of Prince’s pre-1999 works, I didn’t hear Controversy until the 90s after the release of The Hits collection reignited my interest in his back catalog.
+Once I finally heard the entire album, I was a little underwhelmed but I have warmed up to it tremendously in the 20+ years since.

 - Prince getting weird and political on “Annie” and “Ronnie”